Half Kaolo and half Manobo, Joan grew up in a fishing community in Davao Occidental and, like many other tribal women, married young, at 18.

 She began working at the Malungon Retreat and Training Center as an on-call dishwasher in 2014.
 “We asked her to chop vegetables and help with other kitchen tasks one day,” recalls Queenie Boloron, former MRTC chef.
 “She learned quickly, never complained, was obedient, dedicated to her work, and interested in what she was doing.
 I recognized she had potential and so I didn’t think it would waste my time to show her what I paid for to learn in Thailand and Japan.”

-Joan, on the other hand, discovered to her pleasant surprise that cooking is something she enjoys.
+Joan discovered to her pleasant surprise that cooking is enjoyable.
 She began to manage the retreat center kitchen on her own in September 2016 after a few months of training with Queenie and with a former MRTC cook.
-Her most challenging assignment so far has been serving breakfast, lunch, dinner, and snacks for four days to 165 guests.
+Her most challenging assignment so far has been serving 165 guests breakfast, lunch, dinner, and snacks for four days.

 “I guess I would still be tending someone else’s grocery store, earning a hundred pesos a day if not for the opportunities I’ve been given here,” she muses gratefully.